splicemachine/spliceengine/platforms/hdp2.6.5/docs/HDP-installation.md

 2. Rollback configurations -
-From Amabari Dashboard, click on each service and then on its "Config" tab.
+From Ambari Dashboard, click on each service and then on its "Config" tab.
 Select prior versions that were changed during Splice Machine install and click on "Make Current".
 On the "Make Current Confirmation" prompt, add Notes if desired and click on "Make Current".
 Repeat this process for all affected services (HDFS, YARN, HBASE, Zookeeper)

 3. From Ambari Dashboard using the cluster's "Actions" dropdown, select "Stop All", click "Confirm Stop" and wait for cluster to stop.

 Then from the ambari server node terminal do :

 ````
-sudo yum remove -y splicemachine_ambari_service
+rpm -qa | grep splicemachine_ambari_service
+#(the above command will list the full name of the package installed on the ambari server node use that to replace <package> in the following command)
+sudo rpm -e <package>

 sudo rm /etc/yum.repos.d/splicemachine.repo

+sudo ambari-server stop
+rm -r /var/lib/ambari-server/resources/common-services/SPLICEMACHINE
+sudo ambari-server start

 ````

 If the ambari-repo folder was created at install time under /var/www/html on the master node at install time, then remove it: